MacBook Air Dual Monitor Setup – Getting Started

 For the first monitor, you can connect it to the dock station’s HDMI or DisplayPort, and it will be handled natively by your MacBook.

-You can also connect the first monitor to your laptop using a USB-C to HDMI or USB-C to DisplayPort adapter.
+You can connect the first monitor to your laptop using a USB-C to HDMI or DisplayPort adapter.

-The DisplayPort and HDMI port utilize Alternate (Alt) mode, which is a passage to your MacBook’s GPU directly.
-Just like you connect a USB-C to HDMI dongle to your PC, you don’t need software for this integration.
+The DisplayPort and HDMI port utilize Alternate (Alt) mode, a direct passage to your MacBook’s GPU.
+You don’t need software for this integration, just like you connect a USB-C to an HDMI dongle to your PC.

 Your MacBook Air cannot handle the second display natively.
 As a result, you’ll need to connect it to one of your adapter’s or Dock’s USB-A ports.